dfinnis/Darkly/README.md

 In the folder for each breach you will find:

 * *README.md*
-  * how to breach the website
+  * Breach - how to exploit a vulnerability in the website
-  * how attackers could use this breach
+  * Use - how attackers could use this breach
-  * how to prevent this breach
+  * Prevention - how to prevent this breach

-* *flag* - a hash revealed by the breach
+* *flag* - A hash revealed by the breach

 See the [subject](https://github.com/anyashuka/Darkly/blob/master/subject.pdf) for more details.